wrattler/wrattler/client/public/cleanEHR_newCode.md

 ```

-Create new variables such as the time the patient was on the hospital before getting to the ICU, and the time to die, the time from birth.
+Create new variables such as the time the patient was on the hospital before getting to the ICU, the time to dieand the time from birth.
 Then build
-afunction to transform this datetime type variables (time_to_ICU, time_to_die) to minutes.
+a function to transform these datetime type variables (time_to_ICU, time_to_die) to minutes.

 ```python